 - Percussion/Drum or polyphonic mode includes stretching - Any downbeat markers will be used to determine the start of a bar and then warp markers will be automatically placed at beat boundaries that are detected in the sample.

 - Set the downbeat - Right-click an existing warp-marker.

-- Add and remove wrap-markers - Double click on the location to add/remove the marker.
+- Add and remove warp-markers - Double click on the location to add/remove the marker.

 - Set BPM (F2) - Click the disk icon and select 'Edit properties.
 Enter the desired BPM

 - Preview Scrub Click the time-ruler above the slices